 Online t-shirt business success stories

-Many entrepreneurs have been successful a starting shirt selling business.
-One in particular, Ryan McCarthy, founder of Imouri (formerly known as Sugoi Shirts), has used Shopify to run his anime-inspired t-shirt printing business since 2016.
+Many entrepreneurs have been successful in starting a shirt-selling business.
+For example, Ryan McCarthy, founder of Imouri (formerly Sugoi), has used Shopify to run his anime-inspired t-shirt printing business since 2016.

 Start your t-shirt business today

 It's never been easier to express your creativity and sell t-shirts online.
-Whatever niche you choose to serve or however ambitious you decide to be with your quality and designs, a t-shirt store makes for a great first online business makes for a great first ecommerce business for new entrepreneurs.
+Whatever niche you choose to serve or however ambitious you decide to be with your quality and designs, a t-shirt store can be a great first ecommerce business for new entrepreneurs.

-Here’s the good news: Building and launching a new t-shirt brand on Shopify is relatively inexpensive and quick.
+Shopify can help you control your costs and start selling soon.
 If you already have designs you want to sell, you can be up and running in as little as a few hours.

-With the abundance of apps and integrations in the Shopify App Store, you can also connect your store to a t-shirt printer/dropshipper in minutes and quickly have a fully functioning store, ready to print and ship to your customers.
+With the abundance of apps and integrations in the Shopify App Store, you can also connect your store to a t-shirt printer or dropshipper in minutes and launch a fully functioning store, with items that are ready to print and ship to your customers.

 Illustration by Alice Mollon